 Or, subject to the rules about excluded combinations, the discontinued modules B700, B713, BZX700, BZX713

 Stage 2 – 30 credits from the following optional modules:

 |Postgraduate optional modules

-This course concerns technology strategy in public or private sector organisations.
+This module concerns technology strategy in public or private sector organisations.
 It considers the challenges of technology, introducing different perspectives on the strategy formation process.

 See full description.

 Or, subject to the rules about excluded combinations, the discontinued modules B820, B856, BZX820